 There are only a handful of basic ingredients in this recipe; coffee, milk, and flavored syrup.
 I have mentioned twice that quality is key.
 So what do I mean by quality ingredients?

-Do not use sugar free syrup, unless you absolutely have to.
+– Do not use sugar free syrup, unless you absolutely have to.

 Yes!
 You can use a strong cup of brewed coffee, or even cold brew, in place of the espresso in this recipe.
 The end result will be equally delicious.
 The only suggestion I have is to make sure you add a little less syrup if substituting with a less bold flavor coffee.

 No, cold brew can be much stronger than iced coffee and tends to lasts longer before becoming acidic.
 It is made by combining water and coffee grounds and letting sit overnight at room temperature.
 However, cold brew can be used in an iced coffee recipe, especially if you are looking for a stronger bold taste.